particle-iot/docs/src/content/tutorials/learn-more/about-sleep.md

 ![Sleep Latency](/assets/images/tutorials/sleep-latency.png)

-There are three different wake modes, STOP, ultra-low power (ULP), and HIBERNATE.
+There are three different sleep modes, STOP, ultra-low power (ULP), and HIBERNATE.
 While HIBERNATE is the lowest power, it also has the fewest options for how to wake up.
 You typically choose the method that has the lowest power for the method you require.

 For example, if you need to wake after an amount of time on Gen 3 devices, you would probably use ULP.
 If you need to wake by cellular on Gen 2 devices, you need to use STOP.